 Since we were still following our rule of “two spicy/savoury dishes followed by a dessert,” we walked around looking for something sweet.
 Somehow we ended up back at the Scandinavian tent, where we indulged in a second helping of the riskrem in as many days.
 If there was an award for the pavilion who has the most fun with its cultural theme, I kind of think it should go to these guys:

 Plus, they have a boat.
-It was built in 2002 for Klondike Days, but now resides at Hawrelak Park permanently, so the Scandinavian pavilion always sets up shop beside it.
+It was built in 2002 for Klondike Days, but it now resides at Hawrelak Park permanently, so the Scandinavian pavilion always sets up shop beside it.

 Back to the spicy/savoury foods!
 We decided to try the pakoras at the Bangladesh pavilion next.
 But so did the 7 people in front of us, and the three people behind us.
 Apparently this was THE thing to try, and everyone wanted the same thing, even though they had 9 different menu items.
 They ran out and we had to wait for the next batch to finish cooking before we could find out for ourselves what the fuss was all about.